A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: The proposed method

-Additionally, recall that in practical anomaly detection tasks, the defect-free samples are usually sufficient in terms of both amount and variation, we thus propose to generate defective samples under the guidance of the randomly selected defect-free samples.
+Recall that in practical anomaly detection tasks, the defect-free samples are usually sufficient in terms of both amount and pattern variation, we thus propose to generate defective samples based on defect-free prototypes, rather than generating them from scratch.
 In a nutshell, a ``trimap'' $\Gamma \in \hanxiR^{H_x \times W_x}$ is designed to specify the desired location of the generated object and the defect, as shown in Fig.~\ref{fig:struct}.
-To obtain a proper trimap, we firstly estimate the foreground region \emph{i.e.}, the interested object, by using the method proposed in \cite{li_target_2023} and store the foreground mask into $\bb{F} \in \mathbb{B}^{H_x \times W_x}$ with $\bb{F}(x, y) = 1$ indicating a foreground at the coordinate $[x, y]$.
-Secondly, a synthetic defect mask is generated based on the genuine anomaly mask set $\mathcal{M}_{NG}$ as
+To obtain a proper trimap, we firstly estimate the foreground region \footnote{The area corresponding to the interested object} on a randomly selected defect-free image $\bb{x}_{OK}$ by using the method proposed in \cite{li_target_2023} and save the foreground mask as $\bb{F} \in \mathbb{B}^{H_x \times W_x}$ with $\bb{F}(x, y) = 1$ indicating a foreground pixel at the coordinate $[x, y]$.
+Secondly, a synthetic defect mask is created based on a genuine anomaly mask randomly selected from set $\mathcal{M}_{NG}$.
+Formally, the generation of the novel anomaly mask writes:

 where $\bb{M}^i_{NG}, \bb{M}^{A}_{NG}, \bb{M}^{\ast}_{NG} \in \mathbb{B}^{H_x \times W_x}$; ``rand. $i$'' refers to a random index selection; ``rand. affine'' denotes a random affine transform while ``fit $\bb{F}$'' stands for adjusting the location and scale of $\bb{M}^{A}_{NG}$ so that the adjusted mask is entirely inside the foreground region defined by $\bb{F}$.
 Finally, the value of each pixel on $\Gamma$ are defined as follows